 We believe it is important for our Company and our workers to be engaged in the political process, as permitted by law.
-While federal laws restrict the use of corporate funds in connection with federal elections, and there are similar laws in some states, our Company can support permissible political activities, including paying the administrative expenses of sponsoring a separated segregated fund, like the Employees' Political Action Committee (PAC), which pools voluntary contributions of PACeligible employees to support candidates for federal, state and local office.
+While federal laws restrict the use of corporate funds in connection with federal elections, and there are similar laws in some states, our Company can support permissible political activities, including paying the administrative expenses of sponsorship of a separated segregated fund, like our employee Political Action Committee (PAC), which pools voluntary contributions of PAC-eligible employees to support candidates for federal, state and local office.
 Therefore, we do not use our name, funds or facilities on behalf of political candidates, political parties or elected office holders at any level, (federal, state or local), except as permitted by law and our Political Activity Policy.

-Political Activity on Personal Time
+Your Duties Political Activity on Personal Time